Husband feeling left out

 Hello,

-While I had 2 one off dates and a long distance relationship, my husband has had no success.
-I suspect there are two reasons: it’s more difficult for a partnered man to find another woman willing to date.
-He has put way less time and effort in dating.
+For context, we opened our relationship over a year ago.
+We're not in a rush or anything, and taking things slowly so we can learn at our own pace.
+While I had 2 one-off dates and a long distance relationship, my husband has had no success.
+I suspect there are two reasons: it’s more difficult for a partnered man to find another woman willing to date, and he has put way less time and effort into dating.

 For the past 4 months I’ve been in a new relationship, closer to home, and it’s going well.
 We meet 2 to 3 times a month.
 Sometimes overnight, sometimes for an evening at the theatre, it depends.
 These dates are planned around our lives, so it’s smooth and not disruptive.

-While I understand those feelings can happen and are normal, what I can’t understand is that he’s been feeling this way for the past 1.5 month to the point he’s moody nearly everyday.
-For instance I’m meeting my date in two weeks and he’s already started to feel moody about it.
+Seeing that it’s going well, my husband told me he’s feeling envious of my current relationship and is feeling left out/not involved.
+While I understand those feelings can happen and are normal, what I can’t understand is that he’s been feeling this way for the past 1.5 months, to the point he’s moody nearly every day.
+For instance, I’m meeting my date in two weeks and he’s already started to feel moody about it.

 So I guess there’s a bit of that, and having had no success in online dating.
-Overall disappointment perhaps?
+Overall disappointment, perhaps?
 I said he needed to be patient and focus on his online dating.

 Last edited: